vishalguptahmh/programmingInterviewQuestions/oOPS.md

     c.marry(); // katrina

     P cp = new Child();
-    cp.marry(); //katrina, because its taken care by jvm on runtime
+    cp.marry(); //katrina, because its taken care by jvm on runtime (Child function)

+    // but if you pass this object
+    Test t = new Test()
+    t.my(cp) // It will print Parent

 }

  ```

-Covarient type : In parent class , method is returing object type then child can return String, String buffer, or any type which is extended by Object.then this type is called covarient type.
+__Covarient type__ : In parent class , method is returing object type then child can return String, String buffer, or any type which is extended by Object.then this type is called covarient type.

 ex.
 Object -> String, Stringbuffer , etc